Cost Recovery Audit: What You Should Know

 What is a Cost Recovery Audit

-Diving right into the core topic, a cost recovery audit is a strategic action that companies take to identify and correct discrepancies in financial transactions.
+A cost recovery audit is a strategic action that companies take to identify and correct discrepancies in financial transactions.
 These audits turn out to be the hidden shield against lost potential income that business owners often overlook.
+It’s a financial review that helps companies identify and recover lost revenue.

 Auditing is usually associated with cross-examining the numbers to find something that doesn’t quite mix.
 In a cost recovery audit, it’s all about making sure those numbers are working as best as they can for your business.